Alexander-Suen/alexander-suen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Zhejiang University, China, 2024 (Expected)
+* B.S. in Zhejiang University, China, 2018 - 2024 (Expected)
+* Major in Veterinary Medicine and Statistics, Minor in Computer Science

 Work experience
 ======